SSDs with NVMe Zoned Namespace (ZNS) Support

 The NVMe specifications allow a device controller to execute commands present in the several submission queues available in any order.
 This has implications for the host IO stack, namely, even if the host submits write commands directed at a zone sequentially, the commands may be reordered before they are processed and violate the sequential write requirement, resulting in errors.
 Host software can avoid such error by limiting the number of write commands outstanding per zone to one.
 This can potentially result in poor performance, especially for workloads issuing mostly small write operations.

 To avoid this problem, the ZNS specification introduced the new Zone Append command.
 Support for this command is defined as optional in the ZNS specification.
 However, Linux support for zoned block devices requires that a ZNS device supports the zone append command.

-The following OCP 2019 Global Summit presentation covers the motivation for ZNS SSDs, the journey, and a general overview of the interface.
+The following OCP 2019 Global Summit presentation covers the motivation for SSDs with Zoned Namespace support, the journey, and a general overview of the interface.

-The following SNIA SDC presentations illustrate how ZNS SSDs can be used with real-world applications.
+The following SNIA SDC presentations illustrate how SSDs with Zoned Namespace support can be used with real-world applications.